iyobo/jollofjs/packages/isvalid/README.md

 This tools is a basic validation tool i made for another node.js project.
 It's main purpose is to make a general purpose request input validator for the express.js applications.

 It uses a schema - inspired by the MongoDB schemas - to create templates for how incoming data should be structured.
-It then validates or sends an error to the error handler if validation did not succeed.
+It then validates or sends an error to the express.js or connect.js error handler if validation did not succeed.

 And example of how to use the validator goes like this: